 - From here, select the slicer and go to Analyze → Slicer → Report Connections.

-- You will get a new dialog box with the list of pivot tables which are in your workbook.
+- You will get a new dialog box with the list of pivot tables that are in your workbook.

 - In the end, just tick mark all the pivot tables and click OK.

 Congratulations! you have connected the slicer with two pivot tables.